Last Updated on: 3rd September 2023, 06:18 pm

 Hermit crabs retract into the shell, but the tips of their legs should still be visible.
 In contrast, snails will be a solid, slimy mass like a piece of raw fish or chicken meat.

-Always be cautious when picking up shells on the beach, as there may be ocean critters that can deliver a venomous bite or sting living in shells.
+Be cautious when picking up shells on the beach, as ocean critters can deliver venomous bites or stings.